 Looking for a Nordictrack treadmill without iFit?

-While iFit Coach is a cool new training and coaching program that many people love – others just want a quality treadmill without the iFit Coach.
+While iFit is an incredible smart technology that many people love – others just want a treadmill without the iFit Coach option.

 The good news?